LordButley/JapanEasy/TESTING.md

  ## HTML

  - No errors were returned when passing through W3C HTML validator.
+A warning arises from having an empty heading.
+However this is to be expected as the contents are passed after load by Javascript

  - W3C (https://validator.w3.org/)